-Boeing CEO Muilenburg gets through day one of D.C. hearings on the 737 MAX mostly unscathed
+‘I would walk before I would get on a 737 MAX’: Boeing CEO Muilenburg faces hostility but gets through first day of hearings

 “How in the hell did nobody bring this to your attention?”
 Cruz asked.

 Muilenburg for once was left fumbling.
 “I didn’t see the details,” he said.
-“I counted on my (legal) counsel to handle this appropriately.”
+“I counted on my [legal] counsel to handle this appropriately.”
 And no, he had to admit, he had not talked directly to the pilot in the exchange who is still employed at Boeing.

 But these were only passing moments of discomfort.
-Beyond that, Muilenburg was able to keep his cool and get away with mostly banal answers.
-He showed hints of emotion when the families of the victims stood up.
+Beyond that, Muilenburg, who continues testimony Wednesday, was able to keep his cool and get away with mostly vague answers lacking detail.
+He showed hints of emotion when the families of crash victims, seated just behind the Boeing executives, were asked to stand up and were invited to display photos of those who died.

 As is typical of congressional hearings where politicians tend to grandstand rather than probe for real answers, the hearing proved a frustrating couple of hours for anyone seeking clear information on the crashes.